dvdmtw98/notes/My Vault/Computer Networks/Network Devices/DNS Server/DNS Name Servers.md

 #### Root Server
 They are the top level of the DNS Hierarchy
 There are 13 set of Root Servers strategy placed around the world
-Operated by 12 large organizations and universities like NASA, USC, ICANN, DoD
+Operated by large organizations and universities like NASA, USC, ICANN and DoD

 They are named using letters A through M (letter.root-servers.net)
 Root Server Info Page can be accessed at letter.root-servers.org